skeema/skeema/doc/options.md

 If ports are omitted, the [port](#port) option is used instead, which defaults to MySQL's standard port 3306.

-The external command should only return addresses of master instances, never replicas.
+The external command should only return addresses of writable (master) instances, never replicas.

 The [host-wrapper](#host-wrapper) option is designed to be specified generically at a high level directory, such as a .skeema file at the repository root, or perhaps a [global option file](config.md#priority-of-options-set-in-multiple-places).
 This way, you may specify a single generic service discovery command-line usable across your infrastructure, rather than redundantly configuring a command-line for each database cluster.